 It is important to consult the civil codes to determine which category your document(s) falls under.

 The San Diego Law Library is San Diego's access point to legal information, resources, and referrals to help you.
-Click here for hours and partner locations or contact us at refdesk@sdlawlibrary.org or 619-531-3900.
+For hours and partner locations you can find more information on the Contact Us Page, or you can reach out to us at refdesk@sdlawlibrary.org or 619-531-3900.

 Service of Process has very specific procedural rules.
 It is important that you follow them.
 If the papers are not served in the correct way, at the correct time, the court cannot go forward with the case.